-3201 Fundamentals of Statistics (\$2) Introduction to the foundations of descriptive statistics.
+- 3201 Fundamentals of Statistics (\$2) Introduction to the foundations of descriptive statistics.
 Measures of location and variation, with emphasis to specific applications.
 Study of Index numbers.
 Introduction to foundations of probability.
 Time series, Correlation analysis.
 The course will cover also an introduction to electronic data programming with application emphasis to the related statistical problems studied.
-Prerequisite: Mathematics 3101-3102 and Sophomore standing.

-3301 Intermediate Statistics (\$2) Probability and combinatorial analysis.
+Prerequisite: Mathematics 3102 or equivalent.
+Three hours of lecture and one hour of Lab per week.
+(Voluntary Lab) - 3301 Intermediate Statistics (\$2) - Probability and combinatorial analysis.
 Decision theory, mathematical expectations, tests of hypotheses, linear regression and analysis, correlation analysis, multiple linear regression.
 Time series and trend analysis, seasonal and cyclical movements.
 Probability distributions, sampling distribution, the "t" distribution, the binomial distribution, the Poisson distribution, chi-square distribution.
 Introduction to operations research and linear programming.
 This course will cover some applications of electronic data programming to the subjects covered in the course.
-Prerequisite: Statistics 3201.
+Prerequisitc: Statistics 3201.
+Three hours of lecture and one hour of Lab per week.
+(Voluntary Lab)